ShayHill/halfedge/README.md

-# A somewhat typical halfedges data structure.
+# A typical halfedges data structure with some padding

-The big difference is holes.
+## Holes

 A "triangle" mesh in 2D will never be entirely triangular (and also manifold).
 There will be a boundary around the triangles.
-This library keeps track of these holes and tries to keep them out of your way.
+This library treats the outside of that boundary as a face (with an `__is_hole == True` attribute).
+This way, every edge has a pair and a face, and the `__is_hole` flags can be used to keep these hole faces out of your way.

+Holes are useful for more than just 2D mesh boundaries, you can explicitly create holes (`Face` instances with an as `__is_hole == True` property to maintain manifold mesh conditions in many circumstances.
+The constructor `HalfEdges.from_vlvi()` will try to insert hole faces to maintain manifold conditions.)

+Four main types: Vert, Edge, Face, and HalfEdges.
+Vert and Face instances have `*.faces` properties which will return all adjacent faces.
+These properties will *not* return faces flagged as holes.

+Vert and Face instances have
+Faces flagged as holes will not appear under querries `vert.faces` or `mesh.faces`.
-`edge.hole` may show a hole or face, but `vert.faces` and `mesh.faces` will not list holes.
+`edge.face` may show a hole or face, but `vert.faces` and `mesh.faces` will not list holes.
 In these cases, holes should be safe to ignore.

 A proper half-edge data structure stores: